Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 The fact the user&device keys are currently stored locally on the user machine disk means they are always available when the device is under use.
-This is not strictly needed though since the device keys are only used in conjunction with the server (to authenticate to the server, sign new data, and encrypt/decrypt data to/from the server).
+This is not strictly needed though since the device keys are only used in conjunction with the server (to authenticate to the server, sign new data, and encrypt/decrypt data to/from the server (local data are still encrypted at rest)).

 This is the basis of the design changes discussed here: